-The course critical information infrastructures introduces students to the world of these complex sociotechnical systems that permeate societies on a global scale.
-Students will learn to handle the complexities involved in the design, development, operation and evaluation of critical information infrastructures.
-In the beginning of the lecture, critical information infrastructures will be introduced on a general level.
+The course critical information infrastructures (CII) introduces students to the world of complex sociotechnical systems that permeate societies on a global scale.
+Students will learn to handle the complexities involved in the design, development, operation, and evaluation of critical information infrastructures.
+In the beginning of the course, critical information infrastructures will be introduced on a general level.

 The following sessions will focus on an in-depth exploration of selected cases that represent current challenges in research and practice.
-Students will work (in a group) on a selected case and have to write a seminar paper.
+Students will work (in a group of 4) on a selected topic and have to write a course paper.
+Students can choose a topic from a variety of topics.
+To answer the research questions, students can use literature reviews but also interviews, surveys, programming tasks, and other research methods.

-There will be a short introduction to the topics for the course paper on the following topic areas.
+There will be a short introduction to the topics for the course paper in the following topic areas.
 In addition, it will be possible to propose your own topics as a group in the topic areas:

-- Blockchain
+- Distributed Ledger Technology

+- Internet of Things / Edge and Fog Computing

 - Cloud Computing

-- Digital Health
+- Health Information Infrastructures

-- Fog Computing

 - Information Privacy

-- Certification of critical IT-Services
+- Certification of Critical IT-Services

-In addition to introductions to the topics, an online course is also offered to introduce students to scientific writing.
-This means to learn how to quote, how a scientific work is structured, and in which form the results of one's research are presented.
-Since we offer topics in this course that also correspond to the research interests in our research group, there may also be the opportunity to work on the topics in more depth in the course of a final thesis.
-Students can choose a topic from a variety of topics of the topics presented, and write a course paper in a group of four students.
+Since we offer topics in this course that also correspond to the research interests in our research group, there may be the opportunity to work on the topics in more depth in the course of a final thesis.